DrWuzi/window-transparency-tool/README.md

-# window-transparency-tool
-Windows window-transparency-tool (tested in win11)
+# Windows window-transparency-tool (tested in win11)